Boaz Abramson Assistant Professor, Columbia Business School

 Rent Guarantee Insurance (with Stijn Van Nieuwerburgh)

-This paper studies the welfare effects from the introduction of rent guarantee insurance (RGI).
-RGI makes a limited number of rent payments to the landlord on behalf of the insured tenant who may be unable to pay rent due to a negative income or health expenditure shock.
+A rent guarantee insurance (RGI) policy makes a limited number of rent payments to the landlord on behalf of an insured tenant unable to pay rent due to a negative income or health expenditure shock.
 We introduce RGI in a rich quantitative equilibrium model of housing insecurity and show it increases welfare by improving risk sharing across idiosyncratic and aggregate states of the world, reducing the need for a large security deposits, and reducing homelessness which imposes large costs on society.
+While unrestricted access to RGI is not financially viable for either private or public insurance providers due to moral hazard and adverse selection, restricting access can restore viability.
+Private insurers must target better off renters to break even, while public insurers focus on households most at-risk of homelessness.
+Stronger tenant protections increase the effectiveness of RGI.

-Self-Assessed Financial Literacy in Housing Markets (with Andres Yany)
+Financial Literacy in Housing Markets (with Andres Yany)

 Work in Progress